guansss/magic-of-stella/README.md

 This preparation should be done only once, but any time you think the generated files are supposed be updated, you need to run `yarn setup` again.

-Now, just like serving for browsers, run `yarn serve`, and then select the wallpaper, everything will work as it should be in browsers.
+Now, just like serving for browsers, run `yarn start`, and then select the wallpaper, everything will work as it should be in browsers.

 ## Building